fernandozuher/fernandozuher/README.md

 ### Computer🖥 and Human🗣 Languages
 I am an enthusiast of computer/human languages!

-In my free time, I learn/solve programming problems through 10 different programming languages:
+In my spare time, I learn/solve programming problems through 10 different programming languages:
   - C, C++, Go and Rust;
   - C#, Java;
   - Javascript, Typescript (a superset ok...), Python and Ruby.

-...in HackerRank and Codility websites.
+...in HackerRank and Advent of Code (AoC) websites.

 I solve one programming puzzle a day in 10 different ways (10 languages).
 Yeah, it is not easy to remember their functioning if I don't practice a bit regularly. ;-)

 [<img align="left" width="100px" src="https://github.com/fernandozuher/fernandozuher/blob/master/images/programming.gif">](https://github.com/fernandozuher/Codility)
-You can check my solutions to the HackerRank and Codility problems in [HackerRank repo](https://github.com/fernandozuher/Codility) and [Codility repo](https://github.com/fernandozuher/Codility).
+You can check my solutions to their problems in the [Programming problems repo](https://github.com/fernandozuher/programming-problems).

 All of those languages have been in my mind to be compared in a beautiful way.
 I am writing a website about that.